 Take That stars 'face big tax bill'

-Gary along with Howard Donald, Mark Owen and their manager Jonathan Wild invested £66 million into two-partnerships styled as music industry investment schemes, The Times reported.
+Barlow along with Howard Donald, Mark Owen and their manager Jonathan Wild invested £66 million into two-partnerships styled as music-industry investment schemes, The Times reported.

 Judge Colin Bishopp ruled that 51 partnerships set up by Icebreaker Management were to secure tax relief for members and HM Revenue and Customs is now expected to demand repayment.